jody-frankowski/til/centos/debuginfo-install.md

 # debuginfo-install

-On CentOs/RHEL there is this neat little tool, *debuginfo-install*.
+On CentOS/RHEL there is this neat little tool, *debuginfo-install*.
 It can be found in the `yum-utils` package, and you can use it to download the '-debuginfo' package of any version of any package and its dependencies.

-What is really nice about this tool, it's that CentOs' gdb has been modified to warn about missing symbols and propose the right `debuginfo-install` command:
+What is really nice about this tool, it's that CentOS' gdb has been modified to warn about missing symbols and propose the right `debuginfo-install` command:

 ```sh